Dermatologist explains that psoriasis is so much more than just a skin problem.

-In this 3-part series on psoriasis, first, I'm going to update you on the diseases linked to psoriasis, called psoriasis comorbidities.
-Second, I'm going to give you actionable steps to help keep your skin and body healthy.
-Third, I'm going to outline the skin care advice that I give my psoriasis patients.
+In this 3-part series of articles on psoriasis, first, I’m going to update you on the diseases linked to psoriasis, called psoriasis comorbidities.
+Second, I’m going to give you actionable steps to help keep your skin and body healthy.
+Third, I’m going to outline the skin care advice that I give my psoriasis patients.
 You will find the links to the other posts at the end of this article.

 - Cardiovascular disease.
 This includes blocked arteries (atherosclerotic disease), heart attack, high blood pressure, and strokes.